JordanRickman/facebook-collapser/README.md

 1. Install the [Tampermonkey](https://tampermonkey.net/) browser extension.
 2. Open the Tampermonkey menu and create a new script.
 3. Copy and paste the source code from [facebook-collapser.js](/facebook-collapser.js)
+4. Save the script.
+5. Open Facebook, or reload the page if you already have it open.

 ## Possible Future Improvements